Alcoholics Anonymous is a voluntary, worldwide fellowship of men and women from all walks of life who meet to attain and maintain sobriety.

 or social agencies (although A.A. members, groups and service offices frequently cooperate with them)… follow up or try to control its members… make medical or psychiatric prognoses or dispense medicines or psychiatric advise… provide drying-out or nursing services or sanatoriums… offer religious services… provide housing, food, clothing, jobs, money, or other welfare or social services… provide domestic or vocational counselling… provide letters of reference to parole boards, lawyers, court officials, social agencies, employers, etc.

-We are seeking three new Board Members to join the NZ General Service Board of Alcoholics Anonymous, for a commitment of four years.
+We are seeking new Board Members to join the NZ General Service Board of Alcoholics Anonymous, for a commitment of four years.
 Specifically, we are seeking people with qualifications and skills in: